 VCTC staff, as well as Commissioners and City and County leadership spoke strongly in interviews throughout the TIES about the challenges of using transit to travel from one community to another.
-There are many examples, and residents of Santa Paula, Fillmore and Piru are in some of the greatest need for improved connections.
-Between east county and west county, transit connections are possible but incredibly time consuming and can be limited by time of day.
+There are several examples, but residents of Santa Paula, Fillmore and Piru are in some of the greatest need for improved connections.
+Some of this need will be addressed through a new VCTC route between Fillmore and Moorpark beginning in Spring of 2024 as a result of a CMAQ funding award.
+Additionally gaps still remain, such as between east county and west county, where transit connections are possible but incredibly time consuming and can be limited by time of day.